Emmanuel-Practical-Machine-Learning/index/README.md

 data, learning, and implementation, and critique existing systems for inequity.

+• Understand societal impacts of bias in artificial intelligence and machine learning

 • Learn current known methods of attack against AI systems, primarily adversarial
 AI  attacks  which  “fool”  systems  into